KarolDuracz/SVG-Mind-Tree/README.md

          }'
 ```

-NODES : # Create and connect to an existing node ( crate new branch from existing #1 )
+NODES : # Create and connect to an existing node ( create new branch from existing #1 )

 ```
 curl -X POST http://localhost:5000/api/nodes \